Culture and History of Mathematics

 K. Ramasubramanian and M. S. Sriram

-Several important innovations in mathematical technique are also to be found in Tantrasaṅgraha, especially related to the computation of accurate sine tables, the use of series for evaluating the sine and cosine functions, and a systematic treatment of the problems related to the diurnal motion of the celestial objects.
-The spherical trigonometry relations presented in the text—applied to a variety of problems such as the computation eclipses, elevation of the moon's cusps and so forth—are also exact.
+Several important innovations in mathematical technique are also to be found in Tantrasaṅgraha, especially related to the computation of accurate sine tables, the use of series for evaluating the sine and cosine functions, a systematic treatment of the problems related to the diurnal motion of the celestial objects, as well as the computation of eclipses and elevation of Moon's cusps.

 Reviews